Vyacheslav1557/docs/README.md

 ### Tester

 As mentioned, the Tester in written in Go.
-It is a RESTful API and Websocket API.
+It is a RESTful API.

 It uses openapi3 to define the API.
 Tester is written in Clean Architecture style, so it is easy to understand and maintain.
 Independent components can be decoupled from each other.
-For example, all the auth logic can be moved to another service as well as the notifications via websocket.
+For example, all the auth logic can be moved to another service as well as the notifications via websocket (done in Observer).
 It uses RBAC for authorization.

 Tester includes a feature-rich LaTeX support for problem statements based on Pandoc.
 When user edits a problem statement,